Debt might be a good reason not to save

 But what happens in case of an emergency?

 Jackie understood the math, but still expressed the concern that she would not have any savings or emergency money.

 It’s important to remember that Jackie has less debt and can use her line of credit as the emergency fund.
 This strategy only works if you have the discipline to not run up the line of credit again.

 The bottom line

 Jackie’s situation is a perfect example where saving money does not make sense because there is a bigger bang for her buck in paying down debts.
 I think we forgot somewhere along the line that paying off debts can be one of the easiest and smartest investments we can make.
-Instead, debt has become big business and financial institutions are quick to encourage more debt as opposed to get out of debt.
+Instead, debt has become big business and financial institutions are quick to encourage more debt as opposed to getting out of debt.